AlphaJack/rehype-thumbhash/README.md

 # rehype-thumbhash

 A [rehype](https://github.com/rehypejs/rehype) plugin that generates [thumbhash](https://github.com/evanw/thumbhash) hashes for **local** images and adds them as `data-thumbhash` attributes.
 These hashes can be then used client-side to generate fast-loading thumbnails.
+Images are downsized with [sharp](https://www.npmjs.com/package/sharp) before being hashed.

 ## Install